The Three Pillars of Sustainability EXPLAINED

 More in detail, the main aspects of this type of sustainability are:

-• Poverty and social justice: poverty and lack of social justice are also not allowing societies to make long-term plans, ultimately reducing human wellbeing while also hurting the environment.
+Poverty and lack of social justice are not allowing societies to make long-term plans, ultimately reducing human sustainability and well-being while also hurting the environment.

 Those are just some social sustainability examples and how they can impact human society and quality of life.